 Firm-Side AI Drafting Platforms

 Firm-side AI drafting platforms are built around the partner-and-associate workflow: large-scale diligence, billable-hour math, and drafting assistants designed for AmLaw transactional practice.
+Harvey, Spellbook, and Legora are the platforms in-house teams most often see in this category.
 Several of these platforms extended into in-house in 2025 and 2026, but the product DNA originated firm-side, and the adoption layers assume a structure that does not match in-house teams.

 For the in-house buyer's lens on each, see GC AI vs Spellbook and GC AI vs Harvey.